 To conform to the Anglophone West School District Policy (Safe School Environment), students will be able to sign-out of school once the school office has received written or verbal consent from a parent/guardian.
-Students will remain in class until the parent/guardian has made a personal appearance at the school office to take responsibility for the student and complete the sign-out procedure.
+Students will remain in class until the parent/guardian has contacted the school office to take responsibility for the student and complete the sign-out procedure.
 Students may not leave the school without permission.
 A student arriving at school after the homeroom period has begun in the morning or afternoon must sign-in at the office.